 Angela Lisa Fiorini

-Angela Lisa Fiorini is happy to dance with Ballet Ariel for a second season.
-Here she has performed Spanish in The Nutcracker, Pas de trois in Paquita, and the Autumn Fairy in Cinderella.
-Angela spent the 2014/2015 season cofounding Nashville Dance Initiative professional ballet company in TN.
-Angela spent two seasons with Dance Theatre of Tennessee, performing as Gretel in Hansel & Gretel, Soldier Doll in The Nutcracker, and Cygnets in Swan Lake.
-She received the Ruth DeYoung Kohler Scholarship for Arts Excellence and attended the College Conservatory of Music at the University of Cincinnati, where she graduated in the spring of 2013 with a BFA in Classical Ballet and a Minor in Communication.
-While a student at CCM, Angela Lisa had the opportunity to perform professionally with DTT, Dayton Ballet, and Tevlin Ballet.
-In addition, she spent a season teaching on staff at the Milwaukee Ballet School & Academy.
+Angela Lisa Fiorini is happy to dance with Ballet Ariel for her fourth season, as well as to share her love of Pilates, teaching in the Denver area.
+Angela Lisa spent the 2014/2015 season co-founding Nashville Dance Initiative, a dancer directed professional ballet company.
+She also spent two seasons performing professionally with Dance Theatre of Tennessee in Nashville.
+She received the Ruth DeYoung Kohler Scholarship for Arts Excellence and attended the College-Conservatory of Music at the University of Cincinnati, where she graduated in the spring of 2013 with a BFA in Classical Ballet and a Minor in Communication.
+While a student at CCM, Angela Lisa had the opportunity to perform professionally with Dance Theatre of TN, Dayton Ballet, and Tevlin Ballet.
+In addition, she spent a season teaching on staff at the Milwaukee Ballet School & Academy and training with he company.
 Originally from Wisconsin, Angela Lisa trained on full scholarship with the Milwaukee Ballet Academy after receiving the Schomer Lichtner Award.
 While training with MB, Angela Lisa performed annually in Michael Pink’s The Nutcracker.
-She has also trained with Atlanta Ballet, and American Ballet Theatre while her earliest training began with Pat Keller, Sue Darrow and Jean Wolfmeyer.
+She spent summers training with Atlanta Ballet, American Ballet Theatre and Milwaukee Ballet, while her earliest training began with Pat Keller, Sue Darrow and Jean Wolfmeyer.

 Chloey Hillerman grew up in Colorado and started taking ballet classes at the late age of 15.
 She has studied at various schools around Colorado, but completed most of her training at Denver Ballet Theatre Academy, where she graduated.
 Chloey has also spent summers at Next Generation Ballet, Kirov Academy of Ballet, Colorado Ballet, and Oklahoma City Ballet.
 At Denver Ballet Theatre Academy she has gained performance experience dancing in full length ballets such as Nutcracker with the role of Clara, and Coppelia as the role of Prayer Variation and Scottish Doll.
 During her year in Colorado Ballet’s Pre-Professional Program she also got the opportunity to perform in the Snowflake corps with the company during the Nutcracker.
-Chloey is excited to be joining Ballet Ariel for her first season!
+Chloey is excited to dance with Ballet Ariel for a second season!

 Jessica Mariner is originally from Chicago, IL.
 She began dancing at an early age and trained at Dmitri Roudnev School of Ballet, Salt Creek Ballet and at the Studio Company of Ballet Chicago.
 While a student, she was given the opportunity to perform exciting ballets such as Serenade, Concerto Barocco, and Giselle.
 She then continued her education at the University of Utah, obtaining a B.F.A in Ballet Performance.
 While at the university, she danced with the performing company Utah Ballet.
 After graduation, she began her professional career dancing as an apprentice with Ballet Nebraska and then joined Missouri Ballet Theatre as a company artist performing corps de ballet and soloist roles in Nutcracker, Cinderella and new contemporary works.
-Jessica is very excited to be joining Ballet Ariel this season.
+Since joining Ballet Ariel, Jessica has had the opportunity to be a demi-soloist in La Fille Mal Gardee, Stepsister in Cinderella, Diamond Fairy in Sleeping Beauty as well as several other featured roles.
+She is very excited to be returning for her third season at Ballet Ariel.

 Keegan O’Brien graduated Summa Cum Laude from Texas A&M University – Corpus Christi with a Bachelor of Science in Kinesiology – Exercise Science.
 Always looking to increase his experience with different types of exercise, he began taking ballet – and immediately fell in love.
 In 2010, he started dancing with Corpus Christi Concert Ballet, where he was fortunate enough to be able to perform in the annual Young Tanzsommer festival held in throughout Austria – twice!
 As a personal trainer and dancer, Keegan developed his own exercise program – BodybuildingBallet – to combine his passions for fitness and dance.
 Implementing his program, Keegan was awarded first place in novice, and second place in the overall physique categories at the annual MuscleMania Mile High competition.